Attempts to build a canal across Nicaragua: Early legal agreements

 On August 26, 1849, the Nicaraguan government signed a contract with the United States businessman Cornelius Vanderbilt.
 It granted his Accessory Transit Company the exclusive right to construct a waterway within 12 years and gave the same company sole administration of a temporary trade route in which the overland crossing through the isthmus of Rivas was done by train and stagecoach.
 The temporary route operated successfully, quickly becoming one of the main avenues of trade between New York City and San Francisco.
 Civil war in Nicaragua and an invasion by filibuster William Walker intervened to prevent the canal from being completed.

 Continued interest in the route was an important factor in the negotiation of the Clayton–Bulwer Treaty of 1850.
 The canal idea was discussed seriously by businessmen and governments throughout the 19th century.
-In 1888 a bill was proposed in the US house of Representatives to incorporate a Nicaragua Canal company.
+In 1888, a bill was proposed in the United States House of Representatives to incorporate a Nicaragua Canal company.
 In 1890, the American-owned Nicaragua Canal Construction Company held its third annual meeting, while brush was being cleared along the canal route.
 Many workers fell ill and were hospitalized due to tropical illnesses.

 In a letter sent to the Nicaragua Canal Board in 1895, Swiss geographer and nearby Costa Rica resident Henri François Pittier warned that construction of the project would be difficult to carry out, as earthquakes and heavy rainfall were common in the country.
-Though Pittier did not believe earthquakes alone could hamper any future construction, he acknowledged that an earthquake or any other seismic activity for that matter would bring catastrophic landslides if carried out in areas where soil is soaked with heavy amounts of water.
+Though Pittier did not believe earthquakes alone could hamper any future construction, he acknowledged that an earthquake or any other seismic activity, for that matter, would bring catastrophic landslides if carried out in areas where soil is soaked with significant amounts of water.
 However, Pittier also suggested that a study could be conducted in the country's western isthmus between Lake Nicaragua and the Pacific Ocean, as rainfall was less common in this part of the country.